razzlejazzled/budget-tracker/README.md

 The following changes were made to the starter code
 * /public/index.html
    * added a link to /public/manifest.webmanifest
+   * added script tag and code for the service worker

 # dependencies
 This app is built with compression, express, lite-server, mongoose, and morgan.